your shopping cart is empty.

 Outdoor floor tiles can be used strategically to define different functional zones within an outdoor space.
 By incorporating distinct tile patterns, colors, or textures, you can visually separate areas like dining spaces, lounging zones, or walkways, even in open layouts.
 This approach not only adds structure and clarity to the design but also ensures that each zone feels purposeful and unique.

 For example, consider using terracotta tiles in a herringbone pattern to define a cozy dining area, while opting for sleek porcelain tiles with a linear design on the pool deck.
+(We have plenty more terracotta patio tile ideas, by the way.)
 Meanwhile, natural stone tiles are the perfect choice for walkways, garden paths, and outdoor seating areas, blending seamlessly with the surrounding landscape.

 Accentuating Focal Points